cncf/foundation/webinar-guidelines.md

 * No straight product pitches or presenting on closed source technologies.
 * It is okay to do a comparison of part of the landscape (e.g., cloud native storage), but webinars should not be promotional.

+Members can add a slide at the end of their webinar on where to get more information.
+Examples:
+* Share contact info of  speaker - twitter, slack, email
+* Links to company websites
+* Links to projects websites or Github
+* Can advertise if they are hiring and who to contact if interested

+Note: This is not a link to a CNCF website or form on the CNCF website.

+CNCF will review the statement, as we do for the content for the webinar, to approve the content.
+If changes are needed, we will provide suggested changes.

 ## Webinar Calendar ##

 The [webinar calendar](https://calendly.com/cncf_webinars/cncf-webinar) is available for a 6-month period, for example 1H 2020 and 2H 2020.
 Approximately 6 weeks before the beginning of the time period, the webinar calendar is opened up for scheduling.